-The fourth and fifth creates tension so sus4 chords have to resolve.
+The fourth and the fifth create tension so sus4 chords have to resolve.
 That’s why they are generally combined with a parent major or minor chord, even if sometimes they can also last without resolving.

 The difference is that a dominant 11 chord contains a major third (3), a minor seventh (b7), a ninth (9) and an eleventh (11).
 There are six tones for the 11th chord and three tones for the suspended fourth chord.

-|Suspended fourth chord||1||3||4||X||X||X||X|
+|Suspended fourth chord||1||X||4||5||X||X||X|